avalentino/bpack/docs/installation.rst

   $ python3 -m pytest --pyargs bpack

-This only tests decoder backends for which the necessary dependencies are available.
+This only tests codec backends for which the necessary dependencies are available.
 To run a complete test please make sure to install all optional dependencies and testing libraries: